audibleblink/secblog/content/post/passdb/index.md

 Let's start by splitting each record into tables `usernames`, `domains`, and `passwords`.
 We can also create a `records` table with foreign keys which will maintain the relationship between entires in the other 3 tables.
-Also, if we create a unique index on the combination of the foreign keys, we ensure that only one combination of `user`, `domain`, and `password` ever enters the `records` table.
+Also, if we create a unique index on the combination of the foreign keys in the `records` table, we ensure that only one combination of `user`, `domain`, and `password` ever enters the `records` table.
 If there are 900 million gmail.com addresses in the dumps, the string "gmail.com" is only stored once.
 This kind of data normalization is what databases are meant for.

 With this configuration, if we seed our database with the following records: